foisystudio/Carputer/README.md

 # Carputer
-A raspberry pi interface for my ford escape
+A raspberry pi interface for my 2012 ford escape

 NOTE: I am in the process of a total re-write of the code.
 Therfore most of the code is not what I am currently developing.
 I am hopeing to uplad the current code and remove this code in the near future.

 Purpouse:
-To give me navigation, OBDII Codes and hopfully errors, Audio system.
+To give me navigation (as well as location), OBDII Codes and hopfully errors, Audio system, relays for auxilery lights.

+Future Features:
+I would like to add controll for a linuar actuator to extract and retract my solar pannels.

 I am doing this project as my vehicle doesn't have a GPS system.
 So I decided to do my own and decided to add other functinality.
 I take this vehicle off into the backwoods often GPS functinaity can be handy.
 I will also be adding features to controll other extra electronics I have added to my vehicle, such as work lights, amber warning lights, solar pannels, and the Auxillery battery.